juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 # Accessible-LaTeX-Thesis-Template
 A LaTeX thesis template based on amsbook class aimed at assisting authors in writing documents that can be converted to to accessible epub files.
 Consider this as beta.
-It is designed to be used with both standard pdflatex/lualatex and [LaTeXML](https://math.nist.gov/~BMiller/LaTeXML/), and we welcome more testing and feedback (Jan 2026).
+It is designed to be used with both standard pdflatex/lualatex and [LaTeXML](https://math.nist.gov/~BMiller/LaTeXML/).

+I welcome more testing and feedback, especially around conversations concerning "reasonable" things that authors are trying to do with this template.

 ## Read this carefully